MatheusSouzaCC/vue-trip/README.md

 Add in your file the `<v-trip />` object by passing the type of guide.

 * `popup-steps`       - Default behavior
-* `popup-frame-steps` - Similar to the default behavior, but adds a dark background blocking any interaction with external objects that are not related to the object of the current stage.
+* `popup-frame-steps` - It maintains the default behavior, with the addition of a dark background that delimits the area of ​​the target object of the stage.

 ```html
 <template>